raymondtieu/Kakuro/README.md

 After downloading all the files, using Python 3.5.2, Open up test_cases.py in IDLE or run it in your favourite IDE.

-At the bottom you'll see
+At the bottom of the file you'll see

+'''
 ##RUN TEST CASES
 if __name__=="__main__":
     test_5x5_boards(kakuro_csp_model)